-In this lab, you will deploy a 3-tier resource, with a reverse proxy (Application Load Balancer), Web Application on Amazon Elastic Compute Cloud (EC2), and MySQL database using Amazon Relational Database Service (RDS).
-There is also an option to deploy the same stack into a different region, then using MySQL Read Replicas in the other region deployed with Amazon RDS, and then using AWS Database Migration Service to synchronize the data from the primary region into the secondary region.
-This will provide you the ability to progress from simpler failure testing of an application to failure testing under a simulated AWS regional failure.
+In this lab, you will deploy a 3-tier resource, with a reverse proxy (Application Load Balancer), Web Application running on Amazon Elastic Compute Cloud (EC2), and MySQL database using Amazon Relational Database Service (RDS).
+There is also an option to deploy the same stack into a different region, which provides you the ability to progress from simpler component failure testing to failure testing under a simulated AWS regional failure.

 Reduce fear of implementing resiliency testing by providing examples in common development and scripting languages

 Illustrate how AWS Fault Injection Simulator (FIS) can implement chaos testing using AWS native tooling and integrations

 Show how failure injection fits into the context of Chaos Engineering

 Demonstrate resilience testing of EC2 instances